apace100/origins-docs/docs/power_types/resource.md

 [Power Type](../power_types.md)

-Defines a resource/cooldown/timer for the player.
-Basically holds a persistent integer value which can be modified by the [Change Resource](../entity_actions/change_resource.md) action and checked with the [Resource (Condition)](../entity_conditions/resource.md) player condition.
+Provides a variable with an assignable minimum and maximum value that can be used as a timer, or other things.

 Type ID: `origins:resource`

+!!! note

+    This power type provides a variable that can be changed with the [Change Resource](../entity_actions/change_resource.md) entity action type, and check the value of with the [Resource](../entity_conditions/resource.md) entity condition type.

 ### Fields